Menu

 p = sigmoid(logp)

-return p, h # Return the probability of taking action 2 and the hidden state
+return p, h # Probability of action 2, and hidden state

 def policy_backward(eph, epdlogp):